smokeballdev/api-docs/docs/documentation/g-Matters.md

 {
   "items": {

+        // Assuming there were two Case Details layout items:
-        "Case Details": [
+        // This patch request will remove the one that was omitted "Case Details": [
             {
                 "id": "52f51059-2a0c-4b5e-a86d-55bf5638a10d"
             }
-            // Assuming there were two `Case Details` layout items,
-            // this patch request will remove the one that was omitted ]
+        ]
     }
 }